 This course will follow European bookbinding from the end of the Middle Ages to the beginning of the Industrial Revolution, using the bindings themselves to illustrate the aims and intentions of the binding trade.
 A large part of the course will be devoted to the identification of both broad and detailed distinctions within the larger groups of plain commercial bindings and the possibilities of identifying the work of different countries, cities, even workshops without reference to finishing tools.
 The identification and significance of the different materials used in bookbinding will be examined, as well as the classification of bookbindings by structural type, and how these types developed through the three centuries covered by the course.
 The development of binding decoration will be touched on, but will not form a major part of the discussion.

 The course consists of ten 90-minute sessions with Powerpoint presentations (over 800 images will be shown).
-Actual examples of bindings will be examined in the afternoons, primarily from the National Library collections, but visits are also planned to the Gennadius Library, the Parliamentary Library and the library of the Aikaterini Laskaridis Foundation, in Piraeus.
+Actual examples of bindings will be examined in the afternoons, primarily from the National Library collections, but visits are also planned to the Gennadius Library and the library of the Aikaterini Laskaridis Foundation, in Piraeus.

 Week 2 (22-26 October): Identifying and Recording Bookbinding Structures of the Eastern Mediterranean